webdesigns23/flask-password-protection-technical-lesson/README.md

 ```

 Feel free to try creating more users if you wish.
 You should verify:
-* calling .password_hash (getter) on a user results in an error
+* Calling `.password_hash` (getter) on a user results in an error.
-* users can be successfully saved to the database
+* Users can be successfully saved to the database.
-* the authenticate method returns True if the password is correct and False if not.
+* The authenticate method returns True if the password is correct and False if not.

+Once you have all methods created and tested, commit your code.

 #### Step 8: Add Passwords to User Accounts in Signup